Frances E. Henne: Library standards and other accomplishments

 Henne understood that for children and young adults to fully benefit from school and public libraries, the libraries themselves needed to evolve and change.
 She saw a need for change in the traditional school libraries of her time.
 Many libraries during this time focused on building a collection primarily with print materials because parents and administrators did not understand the teaching and educational benefits of non-print materials.
 Even in the 1960s, Henne was concerned that school and public libraries needed to contain more than just printed books and materials.
 She realized that new technologies of her time such as 16mm film, filmstrips, and phonograph records were essential to keeping libraries current for educating children and adults alike.

+In 1969 she was Henne was the primary leader of the joint AASL-DAVI committee (American Association of School Librarians and Department of Audiovisual Instruction, National Education Association) that issued Standards for School Media Programs.

 Henne also believed that children who used and had access to library services achieved more than children who did not.
 She was frustrated with so many adults and educators who did not see the value or importance of a school library and thus did not put any effort into supporting or funding the library.
 Henne wrote, "A belief in the school library represents the belief in the right of every boy and girl to have the pleasures, the understandings, and the experiences that come from sharing the best in the recorded impressions and expressions of mankind."
 To fill the gaps of individual libraries and small schools with very few resources, Henne supported library networks of both school and public libraries.
 Henne spent the rest of her career advocating for both the school library and the media center.
 She wrote and published several books and articles on the subject and tried to show the potential of a library that lived up to the recognized standards.
 Henne wrote in one article that "standards must thus be continuously revised to reflect the changes and to meet the educational needs of the times."